 The number of symposia approved will be limited.
 We discourage proposals on topics too similar to ones presented at other recent scientific meetings.
 Session and speaker lists from past meetings can be found below.

-Symposia will be programmed into either 90 minute or 120 minute time slots.
+Proposals should plan for a 90 minute time slot.
 While lectures are very important in the exchange of scientific information, equally important is the opportunity to engage the audience in discussing and thinking about what has been presented in the lectures.
 This can be done in many ways including question-and-answer periods, panel discussions, small group discussions, moderated interviews to discuss implications, etc. Additional format ideas are included within the proposal form.
 Chairs are encouraged to propose how additional time could be used in their session should ASPET be able to accommodate 120 minute sessions in 2022.

-During Round 1 of proposals, you are asked to propose speaker names and talk titles.
-If you talk to potential speakers, please be sure you are clear that the symposium is just in the proposal stage, it may not get accepted, and if accepted you may be asked by the committee to make revisions that would no longer make that particular speaker’s talk relevant to the session objectives.
+We encourage you to ask your proposed speakers for their provisional agreement to participate should the proposal be accepted.
+As you talk to potential speakers, please be sure you are clear that the session is just in the proposal stage, it may not get accepted, and if accepted you may be asked by the committee to make revisions that would no longer make that particular speaker’s talk relevant to the session objectives.
 If you propose speakers who are pillars in the field and are often challenging to schedule, you may want to get provisional agreement that they will speak if selected and that they don’t have other commitments for April 2-5, 2022.
 There is a place in the proposal to note if provisional agreement to participate has been obtained.

 Responsibilities of Session Chairs